Quantitative estimates for the flux of TASEP with dilute site disorder: Introduction

 The physical interpretation of the flat segment in the flux \cite{kru} is the emergence at different scales of atypical disorder slowing down the particles and leading to traffic jams.
 As one moves ahead along the disorder, slowest and slowest regions are encountered, with larger and larger stretches of sites with the minimal rate $r$ (or near this minimal rate).
 Locally a slow stretch of environment inside a typical region is expected to create a picture similar to the {\it slow bond} TASEP introduced in \cite{jl}.
 It is known that a slow bond with an arbitrarily small blockage \cite{bss} restricts the local current.
 On the hydrodynamic scale \cite{sepslow}, this creates a traffic jam with a high density of queuing vehicles to the left and a low density to the right, that is an antishock for Burgers' equation.
 Renormalization turns the problem into a hierarchy of slow-bond like pictures, where at each scale, the difference between the ``typically fast'' and ``atypically slow'' region becomes smaller and smaller.
 Slower jams will gradually absorb faster ones so that one expects to see a succession of mesoscopically growing shocks and antishocks.
 Some results in this direction were obtained in \cite{GKS} in the case of particle disorder.
 Even though, a single slow bond induces a phase transition, it is not clear if the transition will remain in presence of disorder or if the randomness rounds it off as in equilibrium systems \cite{AW}.

-Renormalization is often key to analyze multi-scale phenomena in disordered systems; we refer to \cite{Sznitman, vares} for a general overview and to \cite{bt} for an approach related to ours.
+Renormalization is often key to analyze multi-scale phenomena in disordered systems; we refer to \cite{Sznitman, vares} for a general overview.
 Our renormalization scheme controls rigorously the multi-scale slow bond picture described in the paragraph above.
-A major difficulty compared to the single slow bond is that as one moves to larger scales, the typical maximum current associated to a given scale and the maximum current associated to the rare slow regions occurring at the same scale converge to the same value $r/4$ (with $r$ the minimal value of the jump rates).
+A major difficulty compared to the single slow bond is that as one moves to larger scales, the typical maximum current associated with a given scale and the maximum current associated with the rare slow regions occurring at the same scale converge to the same value $r/4$ (with $r$ the minimal value of the jump rates).
 Thus a delicate issue is to show that this small current difference exceeds the typical order of fluctuations at each scale, so that the slow-bond picture remains valid at all scales.
 To quantify this difference, we rely on an assumption on the decay of the maximum current in a finite box \eqref{condition_h_2}.
 This assumption is satisfied under a condition on the tail of the rate distribution $Q$ near its minimum $r$ (see Lemma \ref{lemma_assumption}).
 Heuristics suggest that this assumption should be always valid although we have not been able so far to prove this conjecture.

 We achieve our renormalization scheme by formulating the problem in wedge LPP framework with columnar disorder and exponential random variables.
 In the LPP framework, the phase transition takes the form of a {\it pinning} transition for the optimal path \cite{khh}: the path gets a better reward from vertical portions along slow parts of the disorder.
 The core of this approach is to obtain a recursion between mean passage times at two successive scales.
 Like many shape theorems \cite{mar}, our results partially extends to LPP with more general distributions.